 New York has a long history of producing the most talented writers and filmmakers in the world.
 We want to continue that tradition.
 We are an independent contest and we want to inspire and support writers at all levels to make great films in, about, or around New York.
 We love film and we love filmmakers.
 And we want to do everything we can to support the people who make them.
 We want to inspire an entire generation of filmmakers to tell great stories in New York, the US, and abroad.

 The New York Metropolitan Screenwriting Competition is a Cinema Public House production.
 We are a US based independent festival company that produces festivals all over the world.

 We want to put writers on the map so their films get made and get into festivals like Toronto, Sundance, and Cannes.
-And if all goes well, so one day we can see them on the big screen.
+And if all goes well, so one day we can see them on the silver screen.

 The NYMSC rewards screenwriters with various prizes including consultation packages provided by Roadmap Writers with talent managers and development executives in New York and LA.
 Our grand prize winner receives three sessions including a one hour consultation with script notes from a top lit manager or production executive.
 Our other finalists both receive at least one consultation each with an established talent manager and or production executive.

 2020's grand prize winner received consultations with executives at First Fridays Ent, Kersey Managment, and a one hour consultation with an executive at the Content House.
 Other finalists had consultations with a manager at Osowik Management, the Bohemia Group, and Forest Road.
 2019's grand prize winner also received a one hour consultation with a talent manager at Osowik Management.

 Only our Grand Prize Winner and top two Finalists will receive industry distribution and prizes.
 Semi-Finalists will only be rewarded with recognition as is done with most screenwriting competitions.